5 ways to boost your microbial metabolism

 3. Take a break

-‘When you’re not eating, a whole different set of microbes comes and cleans up your gut wall, eating up any sugars and promoting a good immune balance,’ Tim notes.
-If given free rein for too long, however, these nibbling microbes can damage the gut’s protective lining, so it’s best to only fast intermittently.
-It’s important to fin da fasting practice that fits your lifestyle – this might be reducing calorie intake to 25 per cent for a 24-hour period, or simply having a 16-hour rest between your last meal of the day and the first meal the following day.
+It’s best to only fast intermittently though as, if given free rein for too long, these nibbling microbes can damage the gut’s protective lining.
+It’s important to find a fasting practice that fits your lifestyle – this might be reducing calorie intake to 25% for a 24-hour period, or simply having a 16-hour rest between your last meal of the day and the first meal the following day.

 4. Pass on processed foods